iterative/ldb-resources/README.md

 Label Database (**LDB**) is an **open-source** tool for **data-centric** AI and machine learning projects.
 It works **upstream from model training** and organizes data in *cloud storages* and *data lakes* into reproducible datasets.

 **LDB** aims to displace ad-hoc dataset management, data search and de-duplication tools – such as file folders, spreadsheets, and custom code for data selection/augmentation.
-In the upstream direction, LDB can interface with labeling software, and in the downstream direction LDB provides data files for model training and evaluation pipelines, including modern registry-based model cards.
+In the upstream direction, LDB can interface with labeling software, and in the downstream direction LDB provides data files for clean training and evaluation pipelines – including modern registry-based model cards.

 **Key LDB features**: